Tribute to Dr. Ben Armstrong (1923 - 2010)

 Dr. Ben Armstrong was inducted into the Religious Broadcasting Hall of Fame in February 1998, Washington, D.C. joining "Hall of Famers" such as Percy Crawford (1962), Donald Grey Barnhouse (1978) and Dr. Billy Graham (1981).

 Ben Armstrong served as adjunct professor of communications, Liberty University, Lynchburg, VA and as professor of practical theology at Faith Theological Seminary.
 He served on the board of the ROCK of Africa Mission, Tele-Missions International and Mighty Men of God.
-He also served as chairman of doctoral studies at Faith Theological Seminary in Baltimore, Maryland, and teaches doctoral courses, Church Growth and The Churches Communication Technology.
+He also served as chairman of doctoral studies at Faith Theological Seminary in Baltimore, Maryland, and taught doctoral courses, Church Growth and The Churches Communication Technology.

 Dr. Armstrong was an ordained minister and member of the Philadelphia Presbytery, the first and oldest presbytery in the US, founded over 300 years ago.